 Solution: Disconnect the spark plug boot.
 Remove the engine cover and engine exhaust cover.
 Remove the spark arrestor and clean it with a wire brush to remove the soot.

-If you are unable to clean it sufficiently or it is broke or has a hole in it, replace it with a new spark arrestor.
+If you are unable to clean it sufficiently or it is broken or has a hole in it, replace it with a new spark arrestor.
 Reinstall the screen and reattach the exhaust and engine covers.
 Reconnect the spark plug boot if you have finished your repairs.

 I have had customers bring their whipper snipper to the repair shop because they can’t get it started.
 Many times it’s due to a flooded engine which isn’t too serious.